pinnaculum/galacteek/galacteek/docs/manual/en/html/_sources/did.rst.txt

 the power of its protocols, erases the slavery model of the ancient client-server paradigm.

-Your thoughts matter and have value, handing them away to stock-market companies will not work just as well in 2020.

-Stop being a slave, and express yourself on the dweb freely.
+Your thoughts matter and have value, stop being a slave, and express yourself on the dweb freely.

 Enter IPID
 ----------